Sowerby Bridge Masterplan

 Why is the format so cumbersome to use?
 I’m trying to read the proposals for each area then comment on them and it keeps going back to the first screen, why not put the proposals and comments for that particular area together.
 I worry that lots of people will get fed up and not bother.

-Caroline Sewell-Storey asked over 5 years ago
+Caroline Sewell-Storey asked about 6 years ago

 Please accept our apologies both for the delay in responding to your query and for any difficulties you experienced with responding to the survey.